Your friend the vegan

 Many of the best plant sources of protein will not be available to you due to their high starch content.

-Given these constraints, what fatty plants would you want to include in your vegan ketogenic diet?
+Given these constraints, what fatty plants would you want to include in your vegan keto diet?
 And what are the plants to avoid or minimize?
 What sources of plant protein can you chose whilst staying within ketogenic ratios?

 Focus on getting fatty plant foods